amethyst/amethyst/amethyst_network/README.md

 The networking crate for the `amethyst` game engine.
 This crate provides the API and functionality which application developers will normally use to develop multiplayer games.
 The main engine can be found at https://amethyst.rs.

-This project is at an early stage.
-We are currently designing and working on some robust, fast, distributed, networking system on top of specs.
-To make this work we are creating a small test game so that we can experiment with different solutions.
-Once in a while, we will move some stable functionality over from that game to amethyst network.
+This project is still at an early stage.
+We are currently designing and implementing a fast/robust networking system on top of specs.
+To exercise our implementation, we are creating a small test game which we will make public when we feel it's in a good place.
+Eventually, as we gain more confidence in our solution, we will move stable functionality over from that game to amethyst network.

 Currently, amethyst network supports:
-- Reliable (ordered, sequenced) UPD
+- Reliable (ordered, sequenced) UDP.
-- Unreliable (sequenced) UDP
+- Unreliable (sequenced) UDP.
 - Connect/Disconnect events from clients.
 - Automatic creation of `NetConnection` on client connect.
 - Automatic Fragmentation of big packets